Eligibility for Retiree Benefits

 The Rule of 75 applies to eligibility for all retiree benefits, including tuition, life insurance, and dental and vision plans.
 Please see the applicable sections for more details.

 COBRAIf you terminate employment and do not meet the eligibility requirements described above, you may be eligible to continue your existing medical, dental or vision benefit through COBRA for up to 18 months.
 For more information on COBRA, review Penn’s Health and Welfare Summary Plan Description or contact the Benefits Solution Center (powered by Health Advocate) at 1-866-799-2329.

 If you’d prefer a gradual transition into retirement, consider participating in the Voluntary Phased Staff Retirement Program.
 If you’re approved for Phased Retirement, you’ll work reduced hours but still be eligible for the same benefits that you receive as a full-time staff member.
 Phased Retirement cannot last more than two years, at which point you’ll officially retire and be entitled to Penn’s retiree health benefits.

 To participate in the Voluntary Phased Staff Retirement Program, you must meet the Rule of 75.
 Participation also depends on the business needs of your department.
-Visit the Voluntary Phased Staff Retirement Program page for more information, including basic provisions of the Phased Retirement Program, required forms, and a list of Frequently Asked Questions.
+To learn more about this program, visit the Voluntary Phased Staff Retirement Program webpage.

 Eligible dependents include your spouse and dependent children who meet the requirements for eligibility on your last day of service.
 You and your dependents do not need to be enrolled in a medical plan on your last day of service in order to be eligible for retiree health benefits.
 However, you must register your eligible dependents with Penn within the 90-day period prior to your last day of service in order to cover them under Penn’s retiree health benefits at a later date.
 Eligible dependents who are not registered by the above date will not qualify for any retiree health benefits at a later time.

 Note the following about your dependent children: